openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_shares.rst

 Create a share type
 ~~~~~~~~~~~~~~~~~~~

 #.
-Log in to the dashboard and choose the :guilabel:`admin`
+Log in to the dashboard and select the :guilabel:`admin`
-   project from the drop-down list at the top of the page.
+   project from the drop-down list.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab
    and click the :guilabel:`Shares` category.